Brain-Inspired Stochastic Joint Embedding Representation Learning: Experiments

 \paragraph{Batch Size} We assess the robustness of PhiNet v2 to batch size by varying it across \{192, 384, 768, 1536\}.
 Table~\ref{tab:video_label_propagation_batchsize} shows that performance on the DAVIS benchmark remains stable across different batch sizes.
 Notably, PhiNet v2 achieves strong performance even with smaller batches, enabling training on limited hardware (e.g., V100 GPUs), which is a practical advantage.

 \paragraph{Regularization Parameter $\beta$} We investigate the effect of the regularization parameter $\beta$ by evaluating values in $\{0.001, 0.01, 0.03\}$.
 Table~\ref{tab:video_label_propagation_regularization} shows the $J\&F_m$ scores on the DAVIS dataset under different $\beta$ values.
-Our results indicate that $\beta=0.01$ yields a good trade-off, balancing stability and performance.
+Our results indicate that $\beta=0.01$ yields a good trade-off.